 Where to go in Thailand

-Before listing some of the key places to visit, I thought I’d give you an overview of Thailand first.
-The map below shows some of the top travel destinations in Thailand.
+Before listing some of the key places to visit, let me give you an overview of Thailand.
+The map below shows some of the top travel destinations.

 While it can be fun to go off the beaten track, most people will inevitably end up in many of these places: